remkohdev/kafka101/Lab02/README.md

 * Copy the list to the clipboard,
 * Open 3 new browser tabs and run your terminal in each,

-* You lost the context of your original terminal, so we need to set the $KAFKA_BROKERS_SASL variable again in all 3 new terminals,
+* In the new terminals, you lost the context of your original terminal, so we need to set the $KAFKA_BROKERS_SASL variable again in all 3 new terminals,
 * In each new web-terminal,

 	```shell
 	$ cd kafka_2.12-2.3.0
 	$ KAFKA_BROKERS_SASL="[broker-1-a1bc2d3efg4hijkl.kafka.svc01.us-south.eventstreams. cloud.ibm.com:9999,broker-2-a1bc2d3efg4hijkl.kafka.svc01.us-south.eventstreams.cloud.ibm.com:9999, broker-3-a1bc2d3efg4hijkl.kafka.svc01.us-south.eventstreams.cloud.ibm.com:9999, broker-4-a1bc2d3efg4hijkl.kafka.svc01.us-south.eventstreams.cloud.ibm.com:9999, broker-5-a1bc2d3efg4hijkl.kafka.svc01.us-south.eventstreams.cloud.ibm.com:9999, broker-6-a1bc2d3efg4hijkl.kafka.svc01.us-south.eventstreams.cloud.ibm.com:9999]"
 	```
+* Note that if the container is restarted the Kafka properties file will have to be recreated, as we have not yet added Persistent Volumes.
+Check to make sure the kafka.properties file still exists.
 * In the first 2 new terminals, run a consumer instance that is a member of group 1, add a --group 1 flag to label a consumer,

 	```console